timmybytes/banquet/README.md

 Components are also kept in their own directories with related files, and when creating new components and pages with [`yarn bake`](./docs/plop.md), the same structure is followed by default.

+Main Course uses a basic custom `Layout` component to wrap all pages that includes a `Header/Nav` and `Footer` component.
+When creating new pages, you can forgo having to manually add a header/footer, and simply add your desired components.
+They'll be automatically wrapped with the given layout.

 ### 🧁 Plop.js: Bake new components, pages, etc.

 Main Course comes with a CLI code generator called [Plop](https://plopjs.com).
 You can use it to add new components, tests, pages, etc., based on the included [`.hbs`](https://handlebarsjs.com/guide/) templates—or create ones yourself!